alch00001/HLCV-Project-Pose-Detection-for-Sign-Language-Recognition/README.md

 Final project for High Level Computer Vision.
-Performed data augmentation on a sign language dataset using open source pose estimation software to try and improve accuracy of Sign Language Recognition.
+Performed data augmentation on a sign language dataset using open source pose estimation software to try and improve accuracy of a 3D convolutional network for American Sign Language recognition.